ncasaux/camel-plantuml/README.md

 It parses the processors to extract URI(s) information.
 If an expression is found, then, based on the language of the expression:
-1. If the language is `constant`, it will consider it as static endpoint (which could be used in other processors or routes).
+1. If the language is `constant`, it will consider it as a static endpoint (which could be used in other processors or routes).
-2. If the language is `simple`, it will consider it as a dynamic endpoint.
+2. If the language is `simple`, it will consider it as a dynamic endpoint (with no possible link with other processors or routes).
 3. Otherwise, it will ignore the endpoint.

 The PlantUML code is exposed through a configurable HTTP endpoint, so it can be re-worked, and finally rendered as an image.